 You can accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies.
 Please see https://allaboutdnt.com/ to adjust your settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, please visit www.allaboutcookies.org.
 To opt out of being tracked by Google Analytics across all websites visit http://tools.google.com/dlpage/gaoptout.
 If you reject cookies by changing your browser settings, then be aware that this may disable some of the functionality on our website.

 4. WHERE WE STORE YOUR PERSONAL DATA

-The data that we collect from you is transferred and stored within the United Kingdom (UK), the United States and Australia.
-It is processed by staff operating within the EU and Australia who work for us under contract or for one of our suppliers.
-This includes staff engaged in, among other things, the provision of support services.
+The data that we collect from you is transferred and stored within the United Kingdom (UK), the United States, Australia and other jurisdictions around the world.
+It is processed by staff and volunteers who work for us under an agreement or for one of our suppliers.
+This includes staff and volunteers engaged in, among other things, the provision of support services and projects.
 Once we have received your information, we will use strict procedures and security features to prevent unauthorised access, disclosure or loss of your data.
-We will retain your data only for as long as we have a business need to, after which it is securely removed from our systems as per our data disposal policy.
+We will retain your data only for as long as we have a business need to, after which it is securely removed from our systems.

 Our suppliers providing data storage services undergo regular audits of their facilities to ensure their information security complies with international standards and meets our contractual requirements.